ooelrich/bootstrap-overconfidence/README.md

 ## Project structure

-### Code/Main version

-Contains the main version of the code.

-### Code/Old version

-Contains an old version of the code, should probably be deleted.

-### Code/Rcpp version

-Contains a Rcpp implementation of the code written by Sebastian.

-### Code/Till-UPPMAX
+### Analysis

-Code to be run on UPMMAX. uppmax-lokal-kopia.R is a version of the uppmax code made to be run locally (just changes where it reads/writes).
+Code to analyse the data (most of which is generated using uppmax).
+Also contains a data frame with all draws.
+Results for the small data set (n=100) are generated locally.

-### all_data.RData
+#### all_data.RData

 A data frame where I store all my runs.

+### Code/Old versions

+Contains old versions of the code.
+Both clean R versions and an initial Rcpp version written by Sebastian.

+### Uppmax-ver

+Version of the code optimized to run on UPPMAX.

 ### tex-coding